openharmony/arkcompiler_runtime_core/docs/bc_verification/cflow_checks.md

    ...
 ```

-By default, such cflow transitions are prohibited.
+By default such transition of control flow is prohibited.

-### Checks for cflow transitions from an exception handler into the inner handler
+### Handler into handler

 direct jumps: